mstykow/mastermind/README.md

 # Mastermind Game: Python vs Bash comparison

 This is a programming exercise.
-The goal was to make a command prompt version of the popular game "Mastermind", written both in Python and Shell.
+The goal was to make a command prompt version of the popular game "Mastermind", written both in Python and Bash.

 Comments about the programming differences (also annotated inside mastermind.sh):
 * Bash has no built-in random sampler unlike Python so a hack was needed to generate the code word to be guessed.